bradhowes/SimplyFlange/README.md

 ## Code Layout

-Each OS ([macOS](Project/macOS) and [iOS](Project/iOS)) have the same code layout:
+Each OS ([macOS](macOS) and [iOS](iOS)) have pretty much the same code layout:

-* `App` -- code and configury for the application that hosts the AUv3 app extension
+* `App` -- code for the application that hosts the AUv3 app extension.
+Note that most of the code is actually found in the external AUv3Support package.
-* `Extension` -- code and configury for the extension itself
+* `Extension` -- UI for the extension.
+Most of the code is found in the [Packages/Sources](Packages/Sources) folder which holds the code for internally-defined Swift packages.

-The [Sources](Sources) folder holds all of the common code that is used by the above products.
+As mentioned above, the [Packages](Packages/Sources) folder holds all of the common code that is used by the above products.
 In it you will find

+* [FilterAudioUnit](Packages/Sources/FilterAudioUnit) -- the actual AUv3 AudioUnit written in Swift.
-* [Kernel](Sources/Kernel) -- the Obj-C++ kernel adapter and C++ classes that perform the rendering of audio samples
+* [Kernel](Packages/Sources/Kernel) -- the Obj-C++ kernel adapter and C++ classes that perform the rendering of audio samples.
-* [FilterAudioUnit](Sources/FilterAudioUnit) -- the actual AUv3 AudioUnit written in Swift.
-* [Parameters](Sources/Parameters) -- definitions for the AudioUnit runtime parameters as well as a preset definition using the parameters
+* [Parameters](Packages/Sources/Parameters) -- definitions for the AudioUnit runtime parameters as well as a preset definition using the parameters.
-* [SwiftKernel](Sources/SwiftKernel) -- provides a bridge from Obj-C++ to Swift for the kerenl

 Additional supporting files can be found in the [AUv3Support](https://github.com/bradhowes/AUv3Support) project.